-White Fuse is a suite of apps that includes website builder, donation platform and database.
-The key benefit is having everything in one place and making it easy for data associated with website interactions to be handled on-site and passed directly to the database.
+White Fuse is a suite of apps that includes a supporter database, event booking, online donations and website builder.
+The database keeps contact preferences, donation information and other interactions in one place.
+You can use the system with the integrated website builder or continue with your existing website.
 Managing data well is a key factor in compliance with GDPR data protection legislation.
 White Fuse is focused on the needs of small charities with an emphasis on ease of use and automation over complex customisation.

 Specific features include the ability to collect one-off and recurring direct debit donations and sell event tickets without the website visitor leaving the website.
 The pricing is £65 per month for all functionality, reflecting the fact that it's aimed at smaller charities.

 Harlequin Software (UK)

 Harlequin has been around for a long time.
 They are particularly big in the hospital and hospice sector and target medium-sized charities.
 Their products cover CRM, finance, fundraising, membership and service delivery (so pretty much the whole works).